Last reviewed 24 September 2020

 The Government’s Covid-19 guidance on face coverings states that face coverings are not classified as PPE and are largely intended to protect others, rather than the wearer, against transmission of the virus.
 Different regulations exist for wearing face coverings in different parts of the UK:

-Face coverings are not a substitute for other forms of risk control in the workplace.
+There is growing evidence that wearing a face covering in an enclosed space helps protect individuals and those around them from Covid-19.
+However, face coverings are not a substitute for other forms of risk control in the workplace.

 Employers who have employees working or travelling for work where circumstances require the use of face coverings should consider providing face coverings for their employees’ use.